kodishim/discordapp/readme.md

 # ⚡ Gocord

-A minimalistic package that allows the user to interact with the Discord API using a Discord Application/Bot.
+A simplistic & efficient wrapper for the Discord API.
+This package mostly focuses on the OAuth2 endpoints.

 ## 🦺 Tests